craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 # Preamble
+In the game of RHoD, a character's Equipment is the second most

-Equipment is a major ave
+Equipment is any item that has a mechanical effect.